Hunting Restrictions

 Shooting from a public road

-According to the provincial regulation on sport hunting in Québec, which is within the competence of the Ministry of Natural Resources and Wildlife, a hunter cannot shoot (crossbow, bow, firearms) at an animal from a public roadway, including the 10-metre bandwith alongside the rights-of-way on each side (see following diagram).
-Moreover, he cannot shoot at an animal on a public roadway or shoot across such a roadway.
+According to provincial regulations governing sport hunting in Quebec, under the authority of the Ministère des Ressources Naturelles et de la Faune, a hunter may not shoot (crossbow, bow, firearm) at an animal from a public road, including the 10-metre width on each outer side of the shoulder (see following diagram).
+Nor may he shoot at an animal on or across a public road.

 These prohibitions apply in our zone (10).
 However, they do not apply to a small game hunter when he uses: